nhshackday/nhshackday.github.io/_posts/blog/2018-01-17-9-tips-for-awesome-pitches.md

 This is not a requirements list for pitching, but we've found that thinking about these things can really help refine it.

+(With thanks to [David Miller](https://twitter.com/thatdavidmiller), who wrote [this blog post](http://openhealthcare.org.uk/blog/2016/03/21/how-to-pitch-at-a-hackday/) that has formed much of the content for this one.

 ## 1. Tell a story

 People love stories.
 Pitches with a story in them almost always go down better.
 So give it colour: explain how your day-to-day life is affected by this problem; explain the frustrations of clinicians’/patients’ lives without the thing you’re pitching.